 The colder, darker months usually see burglaries increase by 12 per cent.
-Despite, many of us currently staying home, burglaries are on the rise for the first time in two years by 7 per cent.
+However, one perk of the current circumstances has been the fall in burglaries for the first time in two years by 7 per cent.

 The UK’s burglary claim hotspots

 Prior to lockdown MoneySuperMarket revealed the postcode of B5 as Britain’s top burglary claims hotspot.
 The central Birmingham postcode which covers Digbeth Highgate and Lee Bank was found to have a rate of 57.14 claims per 1,000 quotes given.

 MoneySuperMarket analysed home insurance claims over the last two years to reveal the locations with the highest amount of burglary claims.
 The postcode B94, also in the midlands, covering Olton and Solihull came in second place with a burglary claim rate of 52.63 per cent.
 The London postcode of IG5 covering Clayhall snuck into third place with a burglary claim rate of 51.64 per cent.

 Britains three major cities dominated the list, with 18 postcodes out of the top 20 found in London, Birmingham and Manchester.
 Nine of the top 20 were found to be in Greater London, four in Greater Birmingham and four in Greater Manchester.